Colby-Frison/Homework-3/src/Documentation/DATASET_INFO.md

 ---

-## Ready to Go!
+## Integration Complete

-Your actual HW2 dataset is now fully integrated and ready for testing.
+The HW2 dataset is now fully integrated and ready for testing.
 The data includes:
 - Real passengers from your HW2
 - Real pilots (including Smith for IQ1)
 - Real flights (including multiple from LAX for Problem 2)